 If you are into spearfishing then have a look at the Mares Viper, Seac M70 and Omer masks.
 Apart from the standard black they are also available in dark brown and green colors.

 For a manufacturer to add a camera mount to a freediving mask they need to use a mask with a full frame and the frame and mount needs to be a bit farther from the diver's face.
-These two factors lead to a mask with a higher volume than other freediving masks making them less than ideal.
+These two factors lead to a mask with a higher volume and larger profile than other freediving masks making them less than ideal.

 There are some good options available though.
 Two of the better ones are the Rob Allen Replay mask and the Hammerhead MV3 Action Mask.
 Both are from reputable spearfishing equipment manufacturers so you know what you are getting